Tek Sing Shipwreck Cargo

 Concluding Remarks

-Video clip of the Tek Sing artefacts in the National Museum of Indonesia
+Watch a video of Tek Sing artefacts at the National Museum of Indonesia.